- 3 Years (Full time)

 Scottish Highers / Advanced Highers

 AABBB overall with AB in 2 Advanced Highers (AH).
 For non-AH applicants AAAABB.
-To include Mathematics and Physics.
+To include Mathematics.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.